 On the Cricut, press the flashing Go button.
 Now watch it engrave!
 Once it’s finished, you can unload your mat.

-Pro tip: As I peel off the tape, I use the adhesive side of the tape to press on the engraving to remove the surface metal shavings.
+Pro tip: As I peel off the tape, I use the adhesive side of the tape to press on the engraving to remove the small metal fragments that were removed as you engraved.
 Don’t use your hand to wipe across the surface as you could end up with embedded bits of metal in your hand.
 Ouch!

 It’s Really that Simple to Engrave on Stainless Steel with a Cricut!